How HPE Transformed Its Sales Comp Strategies to Grow and Innovate

 Lessons Learned

-Looking back at all the changes, Akagi said his main takeaways were to pursue strategic simplicity and clarity, know that adjustments will take time, and most of all, communicate.
-“We’ll seeing a difference in how we want the (sales) roles, but if you really want to drive change, you have to have everybody rolling in the same direction,” he said.
+Looking back at all the changes, Akagi said his main takeaways were to pursue strategic clarity and simplicity, know that adjustments will take time, and most of all, communicate.
+“We’re seeing a difference in how the salespeople are behaving, but if you really want to drive change, you have to have everybody rolling in the same direction,” he said.

 Editor’s Note: Additional Content